 MASSAGE & MASSAGE THERAPY

 Massage or massage therapy are systems of structured palpation or movement of the soft tissue of the body.
 The massage system may include, but is not limited to, such techniques as, stroking, kneading, gliding, percussion, friction, vibration, compression, passive or active stretching within the normal anatomical range of movement.
-The purpose of the practice of massage is to enhance the general health and well-being of the recipient.
+The purpose of massage is to enhance the general health and well-being of the recipient through increased circulation, stress and anxiety management and softening of muscle and connective tissue.
 Massage does not include the diagnosis of a specific pathology, the prescription of drugs or controlled substances, spinal manipulation or those acts of physical therapy that are outside the scope of massage therapy.